Vadim2090/Grants-Program/my_project_name.md

 Metronomo is a cross-chain user growth infrastracture

 #### Problem
-We asked 7 web3 projects about their biggest challenges.
+We asked a bunch of web3 projects about their biggest challenges.
 All of them mentioned user acqusition as an urgent issue.
 That's how we had started building "hubspot for web3".
 But from the very beginning we faced 2 problems:
 1. On-chain data fragmented and poorly structured to create user profiles
 2. ETL and mapping is resource intensive and expensive